Mental Health Bill resources

 An earlier (18 November 2024) briefing paper from the House of Lords Library can be found here.

-The Joint Committee on Human Rights has published (19 May 2025) a legislative scrutiny report on the Bill as it stands on entry into the Commons here.
+The Joint Committee on Human Rights published (19 May 2025) a legislative scrutiny report on the Bill as it stood on entry into the Commons here.
 On 8 May 2025, the Chair of the Committee sent a letter to the Secretary of State for Health with a report summarising a roundtable with people with personal experience of the mental health system, including people with learning disabilities, autistic people, and staff from supporting organisations.

 The Parliamentary Office of Science and Technology has published a series of POSTnotes.
 Whilst they were drafted by reference to earlier stages in the process, they remain very relevant in highlighting key issues and evidence.